adunning/dissertation/07-works.md

 - Dublin, Trinity College, 270 (D.4.9), fols 26r and 157r (s. xiii); glossed; two copies of the text.

 - Edinburgh, National Library of Scotland, Advoc.
-18.4.13, fols iiir–ivv (s. xiv); heavily glossed; outer bifolium of quire, containing beginning and end of text only.
+18.4.13, fols iiir–iv^v^ (s. xiv); heavily glossed; the outer bifolium of a quire, providing only the beginning and end of the text.

 - Erfurt, Stadt- und Regionalbibliothek, Amplon.
 O.12, fols 12v–22v (s. xiii/xiv)